timpanogos/eveonline-third-party-documentation/docs/crest/eve/tournamentCollection.md

 * accept base: `application/vnd.ccp.eve.TournamentCollection` the UID of the object as obtained from the schema, less the version.
 * endpoint name: `TournamentCollection` the leaf name of the accept base.
 * Accept: the UID/version obtained from the schema for this endpoint.
-* Route: obtained with the CallGroups endpoint
+* Route: obtained with the EndpointCollection endpoint
 * Version: the version value extracted from the Accept string.
 * Data: a pseudo representation of the returned data based on the schema for this object.

 1. The endpoint's .md name should be endpoint name.
 2. The navigation index should use the endpoint name.
 3. We lose the ### GET as not really useful.
-Perhaps in table form.
+Perhaps the new ###Data is in table form?
-4. we capture what we know now via the options and callGroups endpoint object graphs. with the (TBD) flags as place holders.
+4. we capture what we know now via the options and EndpointCollection object graph. with the (TBD) flags as place holders if they are not already found here.

 ### Accept
 `application/vnd.ccp.eve.TournamentCollection-v1+json`